data-players/yeswiki-prod/README.md

-# YesWiki deployement repository for used by Data Players
+# YesWiki deployement repository for used by Data Players for Farm